christophsax/seasonal/README.md

          arima.model = "(0 1 1)"
     )

 `seas` takes care of the `series` spec, so no input beside the time series has to be provided.
 As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
-When the `x11` spec is added as an input (as above), the mutually exlusive and default `seats` spec is automatically disabled.
+When the `x11` spec is added as an input (as above), the mutually exclusive and default `seats` spec is automatically disabled.
 With `arima.model`, an additional spec/argument entry is added to the input of X-13ARIMA-SEATS.
 As the spec cannot be used with the default `automdl` spec, the latter is automatically disabled.
 The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and seasonal is to study the growing list of examples in the [wiki][examples].

 #### Priority rules